What is my Defective Product Claim Worth?

 - Manufacturing defects – Manufacturing defects happen when, even though the product is properly designed, the production of the product rendered it defective through some sort of mistake in the process.
 If hardware such as screws were mistakenly left out during a product’s assembly, then the product would have a manufacturing defect.

-- Warning defects – Warning defects occur when a product lack sufficient warnings or instructions and its use results in injury.
+- Warning defects – Warning signs of defective tires or other products occur when a product lacks sufficient warnings or instructions and its use results in injury.
 In 2003, a California police officer was shot 13 times and killed even though he was wearing a bulletproof vest.
 A jury found that the makers of the vest failed to warn users that the vests could deteriorate over time.
 The widow of the slain officer was awarded a settlement of $3.6 million.

 There are different legal theories that can contribute to a product liability claim.
 One is the theory of strict liability which states that if a defendant is found responsible for a defective product, they are solely responsible for damages, regardless of any fault of the user.

-If you or someone you love has been injured by a defective product in Boynton Beach or in South Florida, contact the personal injury attorneys at Wolf & Pravato.
+If you or someone you love has been injured by a defective product in Boynton Beach or in South Florida, contact the personal injury attorneys at the Law Offices of Wolf & Pravato.
 You can reach us by email or at 1-954-633-8270.